jcpst/jcpst/README.md

-I'm a family man.
-I also write code, write music, learn stuff, and go camping.
+Stuff I'm willing to tell the world about myself: I write code, write music, and like coffee.